 An ocular interface allows you to plug in a variety of different eyeball based technologies – whether it is video recorders, head up displays or the ability to see electric and magnetic fields.

 An audial interface allows you to plug in components such as audio transmission, satellite links and directional hearing.

 A glandular interface allows you to attach synthetic glands which feed you performance enhancing drugs on demand.

 Implants are internal operations which improve your physical capabilities through a range of enhancements distributed throughout your body.

-This can include environmental adaptation, neuro-muscular improvements, build in armour and even hidden storage compartments.
+This can include environmental adaptation, neuro-muscular improvements, built in armour and even hidden storage compartments.

 Bionics is the term used for the complete replacement of a limb or hand.
 Normally you can have one or two bionic hands, one or two bionic arms and a pair of bionic legs.
 You would never have a single bionic leg, because that just wouldn’t make sense.

 A bionic hand could have claws, miniaturised tool kits in your fingers or even miniaturised guns.

 A bionic arm could have extra strength, power tools or rifles built in.